CSE 6422: Advanced Computer Architecture

 - To understand the implications of different ways of using

-hardware parallelism (multi-core, interconnect, and GPGPUs/FPGAs/acclerators).
+hardware parallelism (multi-core, interconnect, and GPUs/FPGAs/acclerators).

 - To learn the architectural design issues in shared memory